Pasta al forno – baked pasta the Italian way

 This recipe is based on the wonderful ‘pasta al forno’ (pasta bake) my Sicilian mother-in-law makes!
-In fact, she brought a dish (actually two) over to our house on Easter Sunday.
+In fact, she brought a dish (actually two) over to our house last Easter Sunday.
 We had 22 people for lunch which was quite a challenge but the great thing about Italian families is they are always happy to contribute towards the cooking and food, so it’s rare for the hosts to end up doing everything.
 Dessert is a very traditional offering and we actually ended up with 5 different cakes made by various guests and family members!
-Plus this wonderful pasta al forno!
+Plus this wonderful pasta al forno! (go straight to recipe)

-If we include vegetarian dishes,there are hundreds of different recipes for baked pasta here in Italy, however the most traditional and classic is with a meat sauce or ‘ragu’, a tube pasta type such as macaroni (in Italian ‘maccheroni’). rigatoni, tortiglioni, elicoidali, penne etc and some local soft or semi soft cheese as well as parmesan, pecorino or grana sprinkled on top.
+If we include vegetarian dishes,there are hundreds of different recipes for baked pasta, pasta al forno, here in Italy, however the most traditional and classic is with a meat sauce or ‘ragu’, a tube pasta type such as macaroni (in Italian ‘maccheroni’). rigatoni, tortiglioni, elicoidali, penne etc and some local soft or semi soft cheese as well as parmesan, pecorino or grana sprinkled on top.

 ‘Pasta al forno’ is a popular dish in Italy on Sundays or public holidays, especially in the South.
 This is probably because it takes longer to make than recipes with pasta which has only been boiled, so it is too time consuming for a week day meal.
 However, it can be made mostly in advance and is ideal for feeding a large number of people.
 Needless to say, there are always plenty of guests at an Italian family Sunday or holiday lunch!
 Kids also love it and a beautifully baked ‘pasta al forno’ looks so great when brought to the table!